 Remove all artificial decorations, take it out of the stand, and don’t put it in a bag!

-- Burlington: The Department of Public Works begins picking up trees on Tuesday, January 8th.
-They continue until all trees have been collected.
+- Burlington: The Department of Public Works will pick up trees curbside on Monday, January 6th.

-- Essex & Essex Junction: Public Works crews begin picking up trees on Wednesday, January 2nd.
-(Trees will be picked up by Friday, January 4th, weather permitting.)
+- Essex & Essex Junction: Public Works crews begin picking up trees in early January.
+Check back for dates.
 Learn more on the Essex Town website.

 - Other: If you subscribe to curbside trash and recycling pickup, your hauler may offer Christmas tree pickup for an extra fee.
 Find their contact number on our hauler page.